duckdb/duckdb-web/docs/api/odbc/windows.md

 selected: Windows
 ---

-# Windows ODBC Driver Manager: Odbccp32.dll

 The Microsoft Windows requires an ODBC Driver Manager to manage communication between applications and the ODBC drivers.
-The DM on Windows is provided in a DLL file ***Odbccp32.dll***, and other files and tools.
+The DM on Windows is provided in a DLL file `odbccp32.dll`, and other files and tools.
 For detailed information checkout out the [Common ODBC Component Files](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/odbc/dn170563(v=vs.85)).